 Ravenscar House, is being developed and funded by the Trust to replace the original Ravenscar House at Scarborough, the former home of Trust benefactors Jim and Dr Susan Wakefield.

 When completed, the Trust will gift the house to Canterbury Museum.
-The Museum plans to convert it to a contemporary house museum, displaying the Ravenscar Collections of New Zealand fine and decorative arts, sculpture, designer furniture and classical antiquities collected by Jim and Susan Wakefield since the early 1990s.
+The Museum plans to convert it to a contemporary house museum, displaying the Ravenscar Collections which Jim and Susan Wakefield started collecting in the early 1990s.

 The Wakefields had always envisaged that they would gift their Scarborough house to the people of Christchurch to display the Ravenscar Collections, but the earthquakes forced a change of plan.
 The Rolleston Avenue site was gifted to the Museum for the project by the Christchurch City Council in 2016, following public consultation in 2015.